QuantEcon/lecture-source-py/source/rst/getting_started.rst

 Here's an arbitrary program we can use: http://matplotlib.org/1.4.1/examples/pie_and_polar_charts/polar_bar_demo.html

-On that page you'll see the following code
+On that page, you'll see the following code

 .. code-block:: ipython